sablier-labs/airdrops/SECURITY.md

 ### Assumptions

-Sablier Lockup has been developed with a number of technical assumptions in mind.
+Sablier Airdrops has been developed with a number of technical assumptions in mind.
 For a disclosure to qualify as a vulnerability, it must adhere to these assumptions as well:

 - The total supply of any ERC-20 token remains below 2<sup>128</sup> - 1, i.e., `type(uint128).max`.